cad324/Cornell-Thrift-Project/submit-m2.md

 Each team member should sign their name and include today's date and time to submit **MILESTONE 2**.

-- Full Name of Each Contributing Team Member: Clive Duncan Susan Tan
+- Full Name of Each Contributing Team Member: Clive Duncan Susan Tan Samantha Lustig
 - Date & Time: 4/23/19 15:30 PM